patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/WarningModal/WarningModal.md

 ```

-### Warning Modal with danger button variant
+### Warning modal with a custom button variant

-You can customize the modal to have a confirm button with a danger color
+You can apply custom variant to a warning modal's confirmation button.

 ```js file="./WarningModalDangerExample.tsx"

 ```

-### Warning Modal with checkbox
+### Warning modal with a checkbox

-You can customize the Warning Modal to include a checkbox to double check the user wants to use the selected action.
+To confirm that a user wishes to initiate a selected action, you can add a checkbox to a warning modal.

 ```js file="./WarningModalCheckboxExample.tsx"